Today's Thursday • 10 mins read

 Dark Empath (DE): High Empathy + Dark Traits

-The term dark empath emerged from research published in Personality and Individual Differences in 2020, when Nadja Heym & others identified a distinct cluster of traits that set these individuals apart from the traditional “dark triad” personalities (narcissists, Machiavellians, and psychopaths).
+The term dark empath emerged from research by Nadja Heym & Fraenze Kibowski in 2020.
+They found a distinct cluster of traits that set these individuals apart from the traditional “dark triad” personalities (narcissists, Machiavellians, and psychopaths) who lacked empathy.

 8 Traits That Make A Dark Empath Highly Dangerous